Why Phil and Sheri Are Quick to Tell Others About the Stewards Fund.

 It dawned on Phil: this must be what the Stewards Fund is!
 He instantly knew it was a great giving solution for him and his wife, Sheri.
 In no time, he opened an account for them through Barnabas Foundation’s website.
 Since then, they have used their Stewards Fund to support their local church and several global missionaries.

 Phil and Sheri quickly realized how the Stewards Fund could also benefit other members at their church.
 So, Phil asked the church’s financial secretary to send a letter that explained the benefits.
 “You can give to the fund this year and deduct the full amount on your tax return,” Phil wrote to his peers, explaining a tax-wise giving concept called “bunching,” where you give two or more years’ worth of donations in a single year to maximize your deductions.
 “You can then direct your donations from your Stewards Fund to your favorite ministries for years to come!”

 Phil had this letter sent out two years in a row and invited anyone who was interested to contact him.
-In a relatively short amount of time, the number of people with Stewards Fund accounts at the Halls’ church has gone from one to five!
+In a relatively short amount of time, the number of people with Stewards Fund accounts at their church had gone from one to five!

 “One person specifically spoke to me about opening a Stewards Fund after receiving the letter,” notes Phil.
 “He was getting stock from his company, so I explained the tax benefits and how he would save on capital gains tax by donating it.”

 As for their own Stewards Fund, Phil and Sheri say the benefits go well beyond dollars and cents.
 “When you get a thank you letter and somebody shares how your gift furthers the Kingdom, it’s rewarding,” says Phil.